bavelsoft/fieldmapper/README.md

         YourTarget map(YourSource y, YourOtherSource z);
     }

 In addition to warning about mapping ambiguity, by default TypeMapper warns about unmapped setters on the destination class.
-To alter this behavior, configure a different matcher (one of FieldMatcherParanoid, FieldMatcherSource, FieldMatcherDefault, FieldMatcherRelaxed):
+To alter this behavior, configure a different matcher (one of FieldMatchParanoid, FieldMatchSource, FieldMatchRelaxed):

     interface Foo {
-        @TypeMapper(matcher=FieldMatcherDefault.class)
+        @TypeMapper(matcher=FieldMatchDefault.class)
         YourTarget map(YourSource y);
     }